- Go To Home

 How are outside scholarships considered?

-It is the policy of the Sage Colleges to utilize outside scholarships in the following manner:
+It is the policy of Russell Sage College to utilize outside scholarships in the following manner:

 •To reduce any unmet federal demonstrated need